guettli/python-tips/README.md

 my code runs directly on
 my local machine, not inside a container or VM.

+This keeps the inner dev loop of edit-run-test fast.

+If your desktop operating system is Windows, then you it might make sense to get Linux via WSL or VirtualBox.

 If the application is a web application (for example with Django), I use **http** server (like `manage.py runserver`) and access the application this way.
 I don't set up a https server for development.
 Serving the application via https is